You have no items in your shopping cart.

-Customers frequently ask us about the differences between regular Xenon bulbs, Bi-Xenon bulbs and Hi-Low Beam Xenon bulbs.
+Customers frequently ask us about the differences between regular Xenon bulbs, Bi-Xenon bulbs, and Hi-Low Beam Xenon bulbs.
 Many drivers want to know which of the three is the best for their vehicle and why?

-In this guide, we’ll explain the difference between all three types of Xenon HID bulbs so you can get a deeper understanding on the subject and be ready to choose the perfect Xenon HID kit for your specific car, truck or motorcycle.
+In this guide, we’ll explain the difference between all three types of Xenon HID bulbs so you can get a deeper understanding of the subject and be ready to choose the perfect Xenon HID kit for your specific car, truck or motorcycle.

 Bi-Xenon and Hi-Low beam bulbs are designed for dual-beam headlight systems, which is when a vehicle requires only one bulb for both the high and the low beam function.

 On the other hand, regular Xenon bulbs are for vehicles that require separate bulbs for each of the low and high beams, commonly known as single-beam headlight systems.
-Visit our detailed guide to learn more about the difference between low beam and high beams.
+Visit our detailed guide to learn more about the difference between low beams and high beams.

 There is, however, one important caveat to consider: it is not the driver that decides whether or not to use a single-beam (Xenon) or a dual-beam (Bi-Xenon/Hi-Low) bulb but rather the vehicle.

 For example, a 2018 Ford F-150 has a single-beam headlight system, which requires an H11 bulb for the low beam and a 9005 bulb in the high beams.
 Many drivers think they can outsmart their vehicle’s lighting system and save money by buying dual-beam bulbs but they will simply not fit or work.
-Vehicle’s require specific bulb sizes and they must be respected.
+Vehicles require specific bulb sizes and they must be respected.

 Older F-150s, on the other hand, such as the 2014 Ford F-150, require an H13 dual-beam bulb, which covers both the low and the high beam with a single bulb.
-You cannot use single-beam bulbs (Xenons) even if you wanted to!
+You cannot use single-beam bulbs (Xenons) even if you want to!

 Not sure which bulb size your vehicle requires?
-Use our Vehicle Finder to find the exact bulbs needed for your specific car, truck, motorcycle or snowmobile.
+Use our Vehicle Finder to find the exact bulbs needed for your specific car, truck, motorcycle, or snowmobile.

 Keep reading to learn more about the different types of Xenon HIDs bulbs and their key differences.